fireeye/OpenIOC_1.1/README.md

 new ideas and features -- and, if something seems to work well and be universally needed, we can then consider adopting it into schema.
 Some ideas will just work better living outside the matching/criteria section as parameters no matter what.

-This solution allows flexibility and customization for different organizational needs and workflows, while still providing for the standardization needed for the Criteria section.
+We feel that this solution allows flexibility and customization for different organizational needs and workflows, while still providing for the standardization needed for the Criteria section.

 ## Per file descriptions